getporter/porter/REVIEWING.md

 # Reviewing Guide
-This guide is for reviewers and maintainers.

-* Reviewer: Anyone!
-* Maintainer: People with write access to the repository.

----

 * [Values](#values)
 * [How to review a pull request](#how-to-review-a-pull-request)
   * [Giving feedback](#giving-feedback)
 * [Cut a release](#cut-a-release)

----

 # Values

 Thank you for reviewing pull requests for us! 💖

-Here are the values and etiquette that we follow to ensure a welcoming, inclusive project that doesn't burn out our contributors or our reviewers. 😅
+Here are the values and etiquette that we follow to ensure a welcoming, inclusive project that doesn't burn out our authors or our reviewers. 😅

-* We ask that contributors respect reviewers time.
-Check out the [Contributing Guide](CONTRIBUTING.md) and know that you can ask the contributor to do their part to make _your_ part managable.
+* We ask that authors respect reviewers time.
+Check out the [Contributing Guide](CONTRIBUTING.md) and know that you can ask the author to do their part to make _your_ part managable.
-* We ask that reviewers respect contributors time.
+* We ask that reviewers respect authors time.
 Please do your best to review a pull request in a reasonable amount of time once you have assigned it to yourself.
 * The definition of "reasonable amount of time" is 3 business days.
-The ask is that After each trigger "Review Requested", "Changes Incorporated", etc that the other person attempt to do their part within 3 business days.
+The ask is that after each trigger: "Review Requested", "Changes Incorporated", etc that the other person attempt to do their part within 3 business days.
 If they can't, please leave a comment and let the other person know that it will take longer.
 If life comes up, let others know that you need to unassign yourself